collabo-community/collabocate/README.md

 # @collabo-community/collabocate

 V1.0.0 development in progress.
 Contributions welcome.
-Learn about how you can contribute to the project: [resources.collabo.community](https://resources.collabo.community)
+Learn how you can contribute to the project: [resources.collabo.community](https://resources.collabo.community)

 #